jasoniswow/myspace/README.md

 echo ' ... '
 echo ' ... '

-The files are used for theme condiguration of TeXstudio.
+The texstudio.ini files are used for theme condiguration of TeXstudio for Latex.